 If you have a sensitive gut, avoid some of the higher FODMAP foods in the few days prior to travel such as garlic, onions, legumes and pulses.
 Avoid chewing gum and swallowing unnecessary air.

-2. Opt for lighter meals and snacks just before and while travelling
+2. Opt for lighter meals and snacks

 Reach for a homemade wrap, rice cakes or a porridge pot.
 Go for high water content foods such as cucumber, strawberries, or watermelon.
 Eat little and often.
 Chew food well and slowly to aid digestion.